 communal feeling at any cost.
 I am an elected representative and I will always respect

-the cultural sentiments of any community for peaceful co-
+the cultural sentiments of any community for peaceful co-existence, progress and

 At Changlang, Mopin was celebrated at district HQ Changlang.